ADHD is Often Accompanied by Anxiety or is Said to be Co-morbid with Anxiety

-Comorbid Depression and Anxiety are Common as with ADHD Comorbidity
+Comorbid Depression and Anxiety are Common Disorders Simultaneously Presenting

 This situation often works in reverse as well.
 The patient may be suffering from bipolar disorder and the practitioner will treat them for depression and anxiety comorbidity.
 Instead of giving the patient a mood stabilizer, the practitioner prescribes an SSRI to pick them up (which often sends them into mania) and then an anti-anxiety medication to bring them down.
 Now they are going from one extreme to the other and this condition is usually much more severe than the underlying bipolar disorder.
 Once again, the initial evaluation is of utmost importance in getting the appropriate diagnosis, which then leads us to the correct treatment course.
 ADHD and comorbid disorders are quite common and sometimes occur with bipolar disorder as the comorbid disorder.